darshansharma/darshansharma.github.io/content/rose-or-lotus-are-both-same.md

+---
+title="Rose or Lotus - Are both same?" slug="rose-vs-lotus"
+excerpt="This quote was engraved in my heart that day.
+And till day, whenever I feel inferior to anyone — this quote comes from my unconscious mind and reaches to the top of my conscious mind and removes all the hatred/jealousy." tags=["life", "spirtuality", "growth"] type="post" publish_at="17 Sep 2022 11:38 IST" featured_image=""
+---

 I was reading [Joseph Jude]([https://jjude.com](https://jjude.com)) blogs when I stumbled upon a blog post in which he have written that once his friend said to him -